SMARTatUVic/dstat-interface-PyQT/README.md

 pip install -r requirements.txt
 ```

-From now on, to use the interface with DStat, open a terminal in `\src` and run:
+From now on, to use the interface with DStat, open a terminal in `dstat-interface-PyQT/` and run:
 ```
-source ../.venv/bin/activate
+source .venv/bin/activate
 python main.py
 ```